gvwilson/sdxpy/src/perf/index.md

 we will almost certainly be using tables that have named columns and multiple rows.
-Tables of this kind are called [%g dataframe "dataframes" %], and to explore how we should implement them, this chapter builds them two different ways and then compares their performance.
+Tables of this kind are called [%g dataframe "dataframes" %], and their performance is important when we are working with large datasets.
+This chapter therefore implements a basic dataframe in two different ways and then shows how to compare those implementations' performance systematically.

 ## Options {: #perf-options}

 To start,
 let's create an [%i "abstract class" %] that defines the methods our dataframe classes will support.
-This class (unimaginatively called `DF`) requires [%i "concrete class" "concrete classes" %] to implement eight methods:
+This class requires [%i "concrete class" "concrete classes" %] to implement the eight methods shown below:

--   `ncol`: report the number of columns.
--   `nrow`: report the number of rows.
--   `cols`: return the set of column names.
--   `eq`: check whether this dataframe is equal to another.
--   `get`: get a scalar value from a specified column and row.
--   `set`: set the scalar value in a specified column and row.
--   `select`: create a new dataframe containing some or all of the original's columns.
--   `filter`: create a new dataframe containing some or all of the original's rows.

 [% inc file="df_base.py" %]